Constraint-induced movement therapy

 CIMT is often combined with the following therapies:

-Should avoid simultaneous use with:
+Should avoid simultaneous application with:

-• Acute phase physical therapy (may increase tissue injury risk)
+• Acute-phase physical therapy (may increase tissue injury risk)

 • Over-reliance on assistive devices during training

-Effectiveness and Evidence
+Therapeutic Outcomes and Evidence

 Multicenter studies show: